For Art Lovers

 Curated by the T.W.
 Wood Gallery

-In 2019, Montpelier will host the New England Foundation for the Arts' Creative Communities Exchange, a conference that focuses on the intersection of art and community development.
+In 2019, Montpelier hosted the New England Foundation for the Arts' Creative Communities Exchange, a conference that focuses on the intersection of art and community development.
 Vermont College of Fine Arts, just steps from downtown, is a nationally-recognized leader in arts education and just celebrated its 10th anniversary.
-Montpelier's thriving arts community is one of the reasons Montpelier was recognized as one of the Best 100 Small Towns to Live In.
+Art New England wrote, "The smallest state capital in the U.S., Montpelier, Vermont’s population hovers just below 8,000.
+Its size however does not reflect Montpelier’s cultural gravity, serving as a hub for the many artists in the city and surrounding area.
+Think twice before passing by en route to more well-known cities and ski destinations to the north and south.
+Montpelier has much to offer in the way of culture, including quality galleries and artist studios."
 Come discover our creative side!

-- The Capital District: The Capital District, the area surrounding the Vermont State House, offers wonderful opportunities to sample Vermont’s art and culture.
+The Capital District, the area surrounding the Vermont State House, offers wonderful opportunities to sample Vermont’s art and culture.
 Explore the Vermont State House’s (113 State Street) permanent collection (and stunningly preserved architecture), as well as the work of contemporary Vermont artists in the cafeteria and adjacent card room.
 The Vermont Supreme Court’s lobby gallery (111 State Street) hosts contemporary artists on a quarterly rotating basis, and the broad open space lends itself to larger works.
-The Governor’s office on the 5th floor of the Pavilion Building (109 State Street) displays the work of many of Vermont’s finest artists, and is one of the few – if only—governors’ offices nationwide to host a public art gallery.

 The Front is an artist-run cooperative gallery.
 Through exhibitions, events, and activities, members provoke curiosity and community engagement with visual art.

 Every other month, downtown Montpelier comes alive with a celebration of art!
 Nearly 30 venues host openings, many with the opportunity to meet the artist.
 Plus music and other fun across town.